Friday, January 22, 2021

 "Look," Mariah went on.
 "It's like your helmet.
 Why do you wear a helmet when you ski?" she asked Jolena.

-"Skiers wear helmets to protect their heads," Jolena said.
+"Skiers wear helmets to protect their heads," Jolena said, "because they sometimes fall and can hit their heads."

 "But you're a doll," Mariah pointed out.
 "If you didn't wear a helmet and you fell the wrong way, you might get some scratches in your vinyl, but you wouldn't hurt your doll brain."